microlib-org/llm_microlibs/llm_sepweight/README.md

 # llm_sepweight

-The `llm_sepweight` microlib is designed to manage the weights of large language models (LLMs) by organizing them into a directory format called `sepweight`.
+The `llm_sepweight` microlib is designed to manage the weights of large language models (LLMs) by organizing them into a unified format called `sepweight`.

+Every LLM has roughly the same three parts:
+1. `begin` - the part of the model which computes the embeddings before the layers
+2. `mid` - a number of (most commonly transformer) layers
+3. `end` - the part of the model which converts the hidden state into a prediction for the next token

-`sepweight` essentially mirrors the state dict of the LLM into the filesystems, meaning that you will (roughly) have one file per key in the state dict of the LLM.
+`sepweight` essentially mirrors the state dict of the LLM into the filesystems, meaning that you will (roughly) have one file per each of these components of the LLM.

 This format enables the distributed execution of LLMs by separating the model weights into distinct segments that can be individually managed and accessed as needed.

-The only dependencies are `numpy` and `torch`.
+The only dependency is `torch`.

 Microlib docs are available on [https://microlib.org/llm_sepweight.html](#https://microlib.org/llm_sepweight.html)